globus/action-provider-tools/docs/source/action_provider_interface.rst

 when implementing an *Action Provider*.

 .. raw:: html

+    <a href="./api.html">Click to interactively explore the Globus Action Provider OpenAPI
+    specification</a>

+|

+.. raw:: html
     :file: cli/example_action_run.html

+|

 The Action Provider Interface is a RESTful model for starting, monitoring, canceling and removing state associated with the invocation of an Action.